The Healthiest You WEEK 1

 Just as important as learning this information is figuring out how to put it into action in a way that is sustainable.
 I want you to be able to be healthy for the rest of your life, not just for the twelve weeks you are on The Program.
 To do this, you need to learn how to adapt the basic principles of health to your own unique lifestyle.
 You will be given suggestions about what to work on each week, but remember that how you end up working these principles into your life is up to you.
 Be creative.
 Make them fit.
 They have to work only for you.
 I’m also going to show you how to tailor The Program to your personal goals by teaching you how to be your own best coach.
 Understanding how to coach yourself is essential if you want to sustain your new, healthful lifestyle.
 You’ll learn exactly how to do this.

-Learn It!
 This will be a brief summary of the key points in health, nutrition, and fitness from that week.
 Personalize It!

 You will be given one brain tip to focus on, plus a few examples of how past participants in The Program have personalized this brain tip and put it to work in their lives.
+Live It!

 Now it’s time to create your health goals.
 Choose up to three long-term health goals you would like to accomplish.
 They may be related to weight loss, stress management, higher energy, greater fitness, better sleep habits, healthier eating habits, improved blood pressure, cholesterol or blood sugar, or any other health issue that concerns you.
 Keep it manageable.
 Pick no more than three.
 Make sure your goals are realistic for the twelve-week time period.
 Don’t aim for the impossible.
 You can always take things to the next level once you reach your initial goal.